 Time-sharing enabled users to access numerous instances of computing mainframes simultaneously, maximizing processing power and minimizing downtime.
 This idea represents the first use of shared computing resources, the foundation of modern cloud computing.

-However, the origins of delivering computing resources using a global network are for the most part rooted in 1969.
-That's when American computer scientist J. C. R. Licklider helped create the Advanced Research Projects Agency Network, the so-called precursor to the internet.
+The origins of delivering computing resources using a global network are for the most part rooted in 1969 -- when American computer scientist J. C. R. Licklider helped create the Advanced Research Projects Agency Network, the so-called precursor to the internet.
 Licklider's goal was to connect computers across the globe in a way that would allow users to access programs and information from any location.

 In the 1970s and 1980s, Microsoft, Apple and IBM developed technologies that enhanced the cloud environment and advanced the use of the cloud server and server hosting.
 Then in 1999, Salesforce became the first company to deliver business applications from a website.